 The turbulence of markets, of economies, of political systems, lead to a short-term approach.
 These in turn make strategic thinking more difficult and lead to reactive management.

 In the ‘old days’ one would establish a five-year plan, but this has reduced to three years in recent times.
 Sometimes a business strategy may simply be to see clearly ahead for one year.
 What has happened to strategic thinking?

 How can businesses invest in a climate of uncertainty?
 I call for a return to stable and confident conditions, but with that innovation that drives managed change.

 Documenting management experience

-This site is about documenting management experience, providing guidelines and tips, techniques, and recommendations for using management software.
+Some of the material here is about documenting management experience, providing guidelines and tips, techniques and recommendations for using business management software.

 Evernote to feed Docbase online

 The original idea was to use Evernote to feed an online repository of business knowledge.
 I originaly chose a wiki format on pkwiki.